cscanlin/generator-pages-project-gallery/README.md

 ### More Customization

-If you want to customize further, jekyll is extremely flexible and very easy to extend.
-A good place to start is in `index.html` and `_includes/gallery.html`.
+If you want to customize further, jekyll is extremely flexible and very easy to extend. `index.html` and `_includes/gallery.html` are good places to start.

 This generator can be run in *any* existing jekyll project as well (Though make sure to watch for conflicts!)